MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/getting-started/scenarios.md

 To call a web API from a mobile application, you use MSAL.NET's PublicClientApplication's [interactive](../acquiring-tokens/desktop-mobile/acquiring-tokens-interactively.md) token acquisition methods.
 These interactive methods enable you to control the sign-in UI experience, as well as the location of the interactive dialog on some platforms.

 To enable this interaction, MSAL.NET leverages a [web browser](/azure/active-directory/develop/msal-net-web-browsers).
-There are specificities depending on the mobile platform ([UWP](../acquiring-tokens/desktop-mobile/uwp.md), [iOS](/azure/active-directory/develop/msal-net-xamarin-ios-considerations), or [Android](/azure/active-directory/develop/msal-net-xamarin-android-considerations)).
-On iOS and Android, you can even choose if you want to leverage the system browser (the default), or an embedded web browser.
-You can enable some kind of token cache sharing on iOS.
+There are specificities depending on the mobile platform.
+On iOS and Android, you can choose if you want to leverage the system browser (the default) or an embedded web browser.
+You can enable token cache sharing on iOS.

 ![Image showing flows in a mobile app that calls a web API on behalf of the user](../media/net-mobile-api.png)